As long as you do not live totally in the body, you do not live totally in the Self. – B.K.S. Iyengar

 Iyengar was a prominent teacher of the traditional Hatha Yoga techniques.
 My grandfather, being a lifetime Yogi, tried to teach me yoga from a young age.
 But when I first started, I was daunted by all the complex positions out there (such as the one in the picture above).
-Thankfully, soon I realised that yoga wasn’t about fancy poses at all.
+Thankfully, soon I realized that yoga wasn’t about fancy poses at all.

-For a long time I didn’t experience any benefits from yoga, tending to think my way through all the poses and try to “master” them all perfectly.
+For a long time, I didn’t experience any benefits from yoga, tending to think my way through all the poses and try to “master” them all perfectly.
 I was ready to give up on yoga completely until I discovered Raja Yoga.

 What is Yoga?